-With the exception of final mixing the work was done within the sound synthesis language SuperCollider.
-SuperCollider is a programming language which, in addition to all common mathematical and logical operations, includes sound objects that may be combined in a very concise syntax.
-Talking about algorithms in the context of music composition, one should be aware that this is a generic term which can mean synthesis methods or methods for producing control data (e.g. just for these synthesis methods).
-Within SuperCollider both is possible, the definition of sound producing objects ("synths") and their call, respectively modification by sequences of time and control data.
+Except for final mixing, I produced the work within the sound synthesis language SuperCollider – a programming language that, in addition to mathematical and logical operations, includes sound objects that one can combine in a very concise syntax.
+Talking about algorithms in the context of music composition, we should be aware that this is a generic term that can mean synthesis methods or methods for producing control data (e.g., just for these synthesis methods).
+Within SuperCollider, both are possible, the definition of sound-producing objects ("synths") and their call, respectively modification by sequences of time and control data.

 Here I experimented on double synthesis methods.
-Using a primary synthesizer (a kind of simulated plucked string) a sequence of equidistant events (virtually constant quavers) was generated.
+Using a "primary" synthesizer (a kind of simulated plucked string instrument), I generated a sequence of equidistant events (virtually constant quavers).
 Subsequently, this recording was processed using granular synthesis.
-The primary synthesizer was developed in parallel, with respect to the results of the granular synthesis.
-Some properties of the recording of the primary synthesizer were also designed with a view on the effects which they had on granular processing.
-As a result, I regarded the recording just as given and continued experimenting only on granular synthesis.
-Now different sections were produced with similar algorithmic control setups in order to achieve formal connections.
+I developed the "primary" synthesizer in parallel, concerning the results of the granular synthesis.
+At one point, I regarded the recording just as given and continued experimenting only on granular synthesis.
+Now different sections were produced with similar algorithmic control setups to achieve formal connections.

 A great variety of control setups in SuperCollider comes from the possibility to combine continuous and discontinuous controls.
-Here, for example, the perceived "tempo" mainly depends on the velocitiy of the granular cloud's moving within the buffer, but also on the velocity of reading it out – constant quavers were just selected to restrict the possibilities of rhythmical arrangement to the granular synthesizer.
-In these and other parameters of the granular instrument continuous changes (e.g. oscillations) but also jumps are possible.
-So the space for experiments and aesthetical decisions strongly depends on the preliminary decisions for certain data types and their tendency towards continous or discontinous control.
+Here, for example, the perceived "tempo" mainly depends on the velocity of the granular cloud's moving within the buffer and on the rate of reading it out – constant quavers were just selected to restrict the possibilities of rhythmical arrangement to the granular synthesizer.
+In these and other parameters of the granular instrument, continuous changes (e.g., oscillations) but also jumps are possible.
+So the space for experiments and aesthetical decisions strongly depends on the preliminary decisions on data types and their tendency towards continuous or discontinuous control.